Why Tracking Vomiting Episodes with GLP-1 Therapies Matters

 Set a five‑ to ten‑minute weekly review to spot patterns.
 Look for timing clusters, dose‑linked increases, or food triggers.
 Examples to watch for: multiple episodes within eight to 24 hours of injection, or repeated episodes after the same meal type.
 Summarize counts, average severity, and common contexts.
 Clinical guidance suggests diaries and trend reviews can help manage GI adverse events and reduce discontinuation risk when paired with clinician guidance (Clinical Recommendations; MDPI FAERS analysis).
 If frequency or severity rises, flag it for your clinician.
 Small weekly habits reveal useful signals over time.

 Compress four weeks of entries into a one‑page summary.
 Use bullets for clarity: total episodes, average severity, timing relative to shots, and top two contextual triggers.
 Example: “Last 4 weeks: 5 episodes; avg severity 3; 4 occurred 12–18 hours after injection; common trigger: large fatty meal.”
 Bring a few dated examples to appointments.
 This format saves time and helps clinicians evaluate whether regimen changes or supportive care are needed.
-Export or copy entries into a concise report before visits to ensure your observations are clear and actionable.
+Copy or export your log (where available) into a concise report.
+Pepio’s iOS app supports exportable logs for clinician visits; the Free GLP‑1 Shot Tracker offers export, and the GLP‑1 Symptom Log supports structured notes.

 - Use a quick‑capture voice note or short text and transcribe during weekly review.